Home

 for my 32GB IDE hard drive.
 I had to get out.

 It was a wild time.
-I explored a lot of the differences between Windows and Unix
+I explored a lot of the differences between Windows and

-wrote a few tutorials on how to properly setup FTP and how to build a media
+I wrote a few tutorials on how to properly setup FTP and how to build a media

-server - my first was a music jukebox I setup off a garbage Dell laptop with a
+server - my first was a music jukebox I setup off a garbage Dell laptop with

 It was fun, different, and exciting.